pedrocrisp/Wetlab-Protocols/5mC-seq.md

   * If more than 450ng is used, non-conversion rate increases
 2. Perform conversion as per MethylCode kit instructions
   * At step 2 - conversion - split the samples into 2 new tubes after mixing (75ul each), to fit in PCR machine (max vol usually 100ul) and ensure no DNA sticks up top and evades conversion
-3. ELute in 42 ul (unless input DNA is very low).
+3. Elute in 42 ul (unless input DNA is very low).
   * 40ul enables duplicate PCR reactions